 Exercise Price.
 Non-qualified stock options may be granted with an exercise price of at least \$0.01.
 The exercise price of an ISOs may not be less than 100% of the fair market value of the underlying common stock on the date on which such ISO is granted.
-For so long as the principal market for the common stock is the OTCQX operated by OTC Markets Group, "fair market value" is the average of the high bid and low asked price for common stock on the applicable date, or, if no such quotations shall have been made on such date, on the next preceding day on which there were quotations, provided that such quotations shall have been made within the ten business days preceding the applicable date.
+For so long as the principal market for the common stock is the OTCQX operated by OTC Markets Group, "fair market value" is the last sale price or, if no reported sales take place on the applicable date, the average of the high bid and low asked price for common stock on the applicable date, or, if no such quotations shall have been made on such date, on the next preceding day on which there were quotations, provided that such quotations shall have been made within the ten business days preceding the applicable date.